Are you interested in photography? Are you trying to figure out what kind of camera to buy? You probably are since you are reading this article.

-These cameras are more expensive, ranging from $400 up to $1,000.
+These cameras are more expensive.
 These are definitely not for the faint of heart.

 These cameras have been falling out of favor in the last few years.
 These cameras used to be the stepping stone between compact cameras and DSLR.

 The advances in compact cameras and CSCs (compact system cameras) more and more people are now ignoring superzooms.

 They are usually large with an SLR type body that has handgrips and an electronic viewfinder.
 They often benefit from powerful zoom lenses and image stabilization.
 Some will have HD video recording and a good set of manual exposure options.